temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Build the Query handler

-Emails are great for showing the progress of the subscription, but what if you need to see subscription details?
+Emails are great for showing the progress of the subscription, but what if you need additional subscription details?
-For this, you'll need to build a Query to get details about the Workflow Execution.
+For this, you'll build a Query to get details about the Workflow Execution.
-This Query is composed of two endpoints: `/getdetails` and `/showdetails`.
+This Query has two endpoints: `/getdetails` and `/showdetails`.

 ### Build the `/getdetails` endpoint